Heineken's snub to SAB revives beer deal speculation

 "We believe SABMiller could now be considered to be 'in play' and view AB InBev as a potential acquirer," said Numis analyst Wyn Ellis.

-Speculation about AB InBev's desire for SABMiller - the maker of Peroni and Grolsch - has abounded for years, since the Belgian-based company with Brazilian management made its mark with a series of astute takeovers, including the $52 billion (32 billion pounds) purchase of Anheuser-Busch in 2008, and aggressive cost-cutting.
+Speculation about AB InBev's desire for SABMiller - the maker of Peroni and Grolsch - has abounded for years, since the Belgian-based company with Brazilian management made its mark with a series of astute takeovers, including the $52 billion purchase of Anheuser-Busch in 2008, and aggressive cost-cutting.

 The chatter intensified in recent months and again on Monday, following a report by the Wall Street Journal that said AB InBev was talking to bankers to line up financing for a potential $122 billion bid.